 Quality could be key to gaining online sales.
 Sixty-four percent of buyers who valued quality over price were more likely to buy online.
 Retailers who offer exclusivity and a unique product to shoppers could encourage these online sales.

-Like most other industries, the cosmetics industry has also had to adapt to the increased demand for natural, organic, and clean products.
+Like most other industries, the cosmetics industry has also adapted to the increased demand for natural, organic, and clean products.
 Clean beauty and organic makeup are in high demand right now, and the natural cosmetics market should roughly double from 2018 to 2027.
-Fragrance-free products made with natural ingredients and essential oils should see particularly strong sales.
+Fragrance-free products made with natural ingredients and essential oils should see robust sales.

 Skills, Experience, and Education

-Starting a makeup line doesn’t require a business degree, but certain experiences and skills can be helpful.
+Starting a makeup line doesn’t require a business degree, but certain experiences and skills can help.

 Cosmetology degree.
 An education in cosmetology serves as a great background when starting a makeup line.
-This education provides a business owner with detailed information on how makeup is used, the qualities that make the best products, and important safety and handling best practices, too.
+This education provides a business owner with detailed information on how makeup is used, the qualities that make the best products, and important safety and handling best practices.

 Cosmetic chemistry knowledge.
 While not required, a background in cosmetic chemistry will allow a business owner to formulate and develop their own products.
 Business owners who don’t have a cosmetic chemistry background should plan to work with a cosmetic manufacturer to help with product development or hire a cosmetic chemist as a consultant or employee.